 Even if the purpose of the meeting is to train, disseminate new developments, or even get everyone up to speed on weekly goals, engaging your audience creates a motivation to pay attention.

 That’s why interactive presentation games are a great way to re-energizing meetings by involving audiences in the presentation.
 Interactive presentation turn passive listeners into active participants.
-Games allow the attendees to learn new skills, think of solutions within a short time period, and solve problems together.
+Audience participation games also allow the attendees to learn new skills, think of solutions within a short time period, and solve problems together.

 1. Project Jeopardy